 SECTION 4.
 General Permit. - The Commission shall develop and issue a Phase II National Pollutant Discharge Elimination System (NPDES) general permit for stormwater management.
 The general permit requirements for postconstruction stormwater management measures required by 40 Code of Federal Regulations § 122.34(b)(5) (1 July 2003 Edition) shall require a permittee to meet the standards set out in the Stormwater Management Rule but shall not impose any requirement on the permittee that exceeds the standards set out in the Stormwater Management Rule.
 After the Commission has issued a Phase II National Pollutant Discharge Elimination System (NPDES) general permit for stormwater management, a public entity that has applied for a permit under Section 1 of this act may submit a notice of intent to be covered under the general permit to the Commission.
-The Commission shall treat an application for a permit under Section 1 of this act as an application for an individual permit unless the applicant submits a notice of intent to be covered under the general permit to be covered under a general permit under this section.
+The Commission shall treat an application for a permit under Section 1 of this act as an application for an individual permit unless the applicant submits a notice of intent to be covered under the storm storm storms and application for a permit under Section 1 of the covered under a general permit under this section.